Exploratory and manual testing scenarios and capabilities

 Manual testing in Test Manager

-Azure Test Plans or the Test hub in Azure DevOps Server (see Web portal navigation) provides a rich test management solution for teams that need advanced manual testing capabilities.
+the Test Plans web portal. provides a rich test management solution for teams that need advanced manual testing capabilities.
 It includes all the capabilities required for the testing lifecycle - including test planning, authoring, execution, and tracking.
 Get started using the advanced manual testing features with the Test Manager extension for Azure Test Plans.

 Create and manage test plans and test suites for your teams with ease.
 Create static suites, requirement-based suites, or query-based suites.
 Export and share the test plans and test suites with your team.
 See more at Create test plans

 Create multiple test cases in one operation, or easily add existing test cases to a test suite.
 Assign single or multiple testers to execute the tests.
 View test results and references to a test case across test suites.
 See more at Create test cases.

-Azure Test Plans or the Test hub in Azure DevOps Server (see Web portal navigation) provides test runners to run tests for your web and desktop applications.
+the Test Plans web portal. provides test runners to run tests for your web and desktop applications.
 Mark test steps and test outcomes as pass or fail, and collect diagnostic data such as system information, image action logs, screen recordings, and screen captures as you test.
 Bugs filed during the tests automatically include all the captured diagnostic data to help your developers reproduce the issues.
 See more at Run tests for web apps and Run tests for desktop apps.

 Quickly configure lightweight charts to track your manual test results using the chart types of your choice, and pin the charts to your dashboard to easily analyze these results.
 Choose a retention policy to control how long your manual testing results are retained.
 See more at Track test status.